MillerHollinger/HexWorld/README.md

 The instructions to play HexWorld are included with the game.

 ## Setup
 You will require somewhere to host the server (it runs on java) and as many players as you like.
-The game works best with ~6-12 players.
+The game works best with ~6-12 players.''
 From there, just run the server.
 The players then join in by running their HexNet programs, which are compatible with all Hexagon java games.
-You will need the IP of the host.
+You will need the IP of the host.''

 ## Included Files
 HexWorldServer.java : The server.
-Run this on your computer (or wherever) and have users connect to it.
+Run this on your computer (or wherever) and have users connect to it.''
-Empire.java : Class used frequently in HexWorldServer.java which stores each player's data.
+Empire.java : Class used frequently in HexWorldServer.java which stores each player's data.''
 HexNet.java : Program used by players to connect to the server.
-Compatible with other Hexagon java multiplayer games.
+Compatible with other Hexagon java multiplayer games.''

 Thanks for playing.